First-time homebuying tips for military families

 VA loans, explained

 VA loans are available to veterans, active members of the military or their families, and offer powerful benefits to homebuyers, including low or no down payment options and flexible credit standards.
 And with Guaranteed Rate, qualifying military homebuyers pay no lender fees (a common fee associated with most mortgages), which can save buyers up to $1290*.
-We also have dedicated VA loan specialists, who bring years of experience to the process and are able to answer all your questions.
+All VA borrowers work with our dedicated VA loan specialists, who bring years of experience to the process and are able to answer all your questions.
 We’re also proud to partner with the USO and their USO Pathfinder program to make sure transitioning members of the military and veterans get the guidance and support they need at every stage of the homebuying process.

 The devil’s in the details